 So that’s the extent of our security.
 How could we ever lose our salvation if everything that happens to us works together for our eternal good?
 There’s no other option.

 We do a lot about worshiping God.
 We say a lot about worshiping God.
-We seem particularly in this current era to celebrate and can neither be over-celebrated, neither the Father nor the Son, to celebrate the cross and the work of Christ, and you could never do that too much.
-But in the midst of all of this, it seems to me the Holy Spirit has been left behind.
+We seem particularly in this current era to celebrate, and could neither be over-celebrated, neither the Father or the Son; to celebrate the cross and the work of Christ, and you could never do that too much.
+But in the midst of all of this, seems to me the Holy Spirit has been left behind.
 And He is equally God and equally to be honored and adored.

 These are things that are confidences that we have.
-Verse 28 says, “We know…we know.”
-It isn’t a maybe, we know this, this is the certainty of our security…we know.
+Verse 28 says, “We know.”
+“We know.”
+This isn’t a maybe; we know this.
+This is the certainty of our security.
+“We know.”
 How do we know?
-Because we know the purpose of God to predestined, call, justify, and glorify a redeemed people.
+Because we know the purpose of God to predestine, call, justify, and glorify a redeemed people.
 This is the plan.
 Christ provided the necessary sacrifice, and the Spirit makes the plan work all the way to the end.

 Now, verses 29 and 30 are two profound verses for next time.
 But I want you to listen to me right now.
 Usually, when I finish going through the Word of God with you, I have prayer and then you all just jump up and run.
 I don’t know where you’re going.
 I don’t know what’s so urgent.
 I just assume it’s deep conviction, and whoever gets up first is the most convicted.
 So we’re going to ask you, because when you teach the Word of God, the Spirit of God is working, don’t you believe that?
 And sometimes it just ends, and so what we’re going to do is I’m going to have a final prayer with you at the end of our service and let you know the prayer room is available and open for any help you need spiritually, anything you need there.
 The member center is open for membership, baptism information, you know all that.